Destiny (The Jacksons album): Album cover

 The album's artwork, painted by Gary Meyer, has Jackie, Tito, Michael, Randy, and Marlon on top of the word "DESTINY" (the album's title) carved in stone during a thunderstorm containing a whirlwind and stormy waters splashing against the "DESTINY" monolith.
 A peacock is shown on the back cover fanning his tail and has a message provided by Michael and Jackie for Peacock Productions: "Through the ages, the peacock has been honored and praised for its attractive, illustrious beauty.
 Of all the bird family, the peacock is the only bird that integrates all colors into one, and displays this radiance of fire only when in love.
 We, like the peacock, try to integrate all races into one through the love of music."

 Re-release

 In honor of its 30th anniversary, Destiny, including two bonus tracks of rare 12-inch disco mixes previously unavailable on CD, was released on January 27, 2009, on Epic/Legacy, a division of Sony Music Entertainment.
 Both unreleased tracks were mixed by John Luongo.
-Later in 2021 it returned to re-released album again in digital format on February 12, 2021 including The Jacksons and Goin' Places.
+It was re-released again in digital format on February 12, 2021 in a release including The Jacksons and Goin' Places.

+Critical reception

+Destiny received generally positive reviews.
+AllMusic stated, "The brothers' third post-Motown album as the Jacksons was their most successful release, both commercially and creatively, since 1974's Dancing Machine.
+Their first two Epic albums, where they aligned with Gamble, Huff, and other Philly soul stalwarts, had some strong singles but were very uneven and somewhat awkward in stretches, and this time out, they wrote and produced on their own".

+Commercial performance

+The album was certified gold on March 13, 1979 and platinum on May 8, 1979.